⛑ Earthquake Safety Information

-We've had a wakeup (shakeup) call with some minor local earthquakes.
+We've had wakeup (shakeup) calls with local earthquakes.
 However, they were far from the “big one” that seismic experts are warning (or as they say, "it’s not a matter of if, but when" it’s going to occur).
 Therefore, disaster preparedness is very critical (as an Eagle Scout, I’ll never forget the Boy Scout motto, “Be Prepared”).
-Disasters happen anytime and anywhere! 🚑 🚒
+Disasters happen anytime and anywhere! 🚑 🚒 ⛑👩🏾🚒🔥🧯

 Here are some important things you can do to Prepare for the next Earthquake:

-· Check for potential hazards in your home and workplace.
-Fasten shelves securely to walls.
+• Check for potential hazards in your home and workplace.
+Fasten shelving units securely to walls.
 Place large or heavy objects on lower shelves.
 Store breakable items such as bottled foods, glass and dishes in low, closed cabinets with latches.
-Hang heavy items such as pictures and mirrors away from beds, couches and anywhere people sit.
-Fasten televisions and stereos to walls or cabinets.
-Brace overhead lighting fixtures.
-Store weed killers, pesticides and flammable products securely in closed cabinets with latches and on bottom shelves.
+Fasten televisions and entertainment systems to walls or cabinets.
+Store poisons, pesticides and flammable products in closed cabinets with safety latches.

-· Identify safe places indoors and outdoors (during earthquakes and resulting aftershocks).
-Indoors – under sturdy furniture (heavy desk or table), against an inside wall, away from where glass could shatter (windows, mirrors, pictures, televisions), or heavy bookcases, appliances or furniture that could fall over.
-The kitchen is one of the most dangerous places indoors.
-Stay away from stairs to avoid falling.
+• Identify safe places indoors and outdoors (during earthquakes and aftershocks).
+Indoors – under sturdy furniture (heavy desk or table), against an inside wall, away from where glass could shatter (windows, mirrors, pictures, televisions), or bookcases, appliances or furniture that could fall over.
 Outdoors – stay away from buildings, chimneys, trees, utility poles/lines, light posts, signs or overpasses.

-· Educate yourself and family members.
-Teach your children how and when to call 911 and which radio station to tune to for emergency information (e.g., KNX 1070, KFWB 980 and KABC 790).
+• Educate yourself and family members.
+Teach your children how and when to call 911 and which radio station to tune to for emergency information (e.g., KNX 1070, KABC 790 and KFI 640).
 Show all family members how and when to turn off gas, electricity and water (see below).
 Make sure everyone knows where your emergency supplies (see below) are stored.

 When preparing for a possible emergency situation, including earthquakes, always think about the basics of survival: fresh water, food, clean air and warmth.
-Having an Emergency Supply Kit in your home, workplace and vehicles is essential.
+Having an Emergency Supply Kit ("Go Bag") in your home, workplace and vehicles is essential!